ImJennyLyn/Astromind-Explorer/README.md

 We are 3 members in Our group, and each members has a role to fullfil.

 **Members**
-Jenny Lyn Vallador     *Mobile Application Developer/Game Developer*
+Jenny Lyn Vallador     *Mobile Application Developer/Game Developer/UI support*

 Antoinette Nadala      *UI designer/Game Developer*